dbt-labs/docs.getdbt.com/website/docs/tutorial/5-deploy-your-project.md

 Connecting dbt Cloud to your repository will allow you to have the latest code whenever your dbt project runs.

 :::info
-This step only applies to folks who use the dbt <Term id="cli" /> to develop their project. <strong>If you developed your project in dbt Cloud, you can skip this step!</strong>
+This step only applies to folks who use the dbt CLI to develop their project. <strong>If you developed your project in dbt Cloud, you can skip this step!</strong>
 :::

 <LoomVideo id="48abd56ec909405cbc76f4946e930a43" />